Project Links

-The National Park Service (NPS) is seeking public feedback on a proposal to replant giant sequoia (Sequoiadendron giganteum) and other mixed conifer seedlings in up to six giant sequoia groves, and in a mixed conifer habitat corridor for the endangered Southern Sierra Nevada distinct population segment of fisher (Pekania pennanti), severely impacted by recent wildfires.
+Between February 17 and March 18, 2023, the National Park Service (NPS) sought public feedback on a proposal to replant giant sequoia (Sequoiadendron giganteum) and other mixed conifer seedlings in up to six giant sequoia groves, and in a mixed conifer habitat corridor for the endangered Southern Sierra Nevada distinct population segment of fisher (Pekania pennanti), severely impacted by recent wildfires.

-The NPS is planning to prepare an Environmental Assessment (EA), in accordance with the National Environmental Policy Act, and complete additional analyses and consultations to ensure agency decision-making conforms with all federal resource protection laws.
+At the time, the NPS was planning to prepare an Environmental Assessment (EA), in accordance with the National Environmental Policy Act, and complete additional analyses and consultations to ensure agency decision-making conforms with all federal resource protection laws.
+The following summarizes the information shared with the public during this public scoping period.

 BACKGROUND